-BmVAL-1 (Figure 3A) and monovalent immunization with BmAlt-2 (Figure 3B) both elicited significant (P < 0.005) titers of anti-BmVAL-1 and anti-BmALT-2 IgG antibodies in the sera of mice.
-Compared with controls, the prime boost immunized group gave the maximum titer of antibodies followed by protein immunized and DNA immunized groups (Figure 3).
-Immunization with the multivalent vaccine formulation (BmVAL-1 + BmALT-2) also elicited significant IgG antibody titers against both rBmVAL-1 and rBmALT-2 (Figure 3C) and the titers were comparable, suggesting that the antigens do not interfere with each other or compete for dominance.
-An interesting finding was that the multivalent vaccine elicited significantly higher (P < 0.001) titer of IgG antibodies in mice compared with any of the monovalent vaccines (Figure 3).
-These findings suggested that the two antigens in the multivalent formulation synergistically increase the vaccine-induced antibody responses.
+Previous studies from our laboratory showed that mice vaccinated with B. malayi antigens elicited significant host protective IgG antibodies^{11,13,24}.
+Therefore, in this study, we mainly focused on measuring IgG antibody titers in the sera of immunized mice.
+Monovalent immunization with BmVAL-1 (Figure 3A) and monovalent immunization with Bmalt-2 (Figure 3B) both elicited significant (p < 0.005) titers of anti-BmVAL-1 and anti-BmALT-2 IgG antibodies in the sera of mice.
+Compared to controls, the prime boost immunized group gave the maximum titer of antibodies followed by protein immunized and DNA immunized groups (Figure 3).
+Immunization with the multivalent vaccine formulation (BmVAL-1 + BmALT-2) also elicited significant IgG antibody titers against both rBmVAL-1 and rBmALT-2 (Figure 3C) and the titers were comparable suggesting that the antigens do not interfere each other or compete for dominance.
+An interesting finding was that the multivalent vaccine elicited significantly higher (p < 0.001) titer of IgG antibodies in mice compared to any of the monovalent vaccines (Figure 3).
+These finding suggested that the two antigens in the multivalent formulation synergistically increase the vaccine-induced antibody responses.

-Overall, protein vaccination elicited higher titer of IgG antibodies compared with DNA vaccines suggesting that protein vaccinations are highly immunogenic (Figure 3).
+Overall, protein vaccination elicited higher titer of IgG antibodies compared to DNA vaccines suggesting that protein vaccinations are highly immunogenic (Figure 3).
 This may be partially due to the adjuvant used along with the protein vaccine.
-Another observation was that a heterologous prime boost approach gave
+Another observation was that a heterologous prime boost approach gave a higher seroconversion than homologous prime boost approach (Figure 3).
+Thus, overall heterologous prime boost approach appeared to stimulate the highest titer of antibodies.